Help people breathe more easily! Become a respiratory therapist!

-- BIOL-103A and BIOL-103B (Human Anatomy and Physiology) or equivalent must be completed at the time of application with a grade of "C" or better.
+- BIOL-103A and BIOL-103B (Human Anatomy and Physiology) or equivalent must be completed or in process at the time of application with a grade of "C" or better.

-- BIOL-106 (Microbiology) or equivalent must be completed at the time of application with a grade of "C" or better.
+- BIOL-106 (Microbiology) or equivalent must be completed or in process at the time of application with a grade of "C" or better.